GluuFederation/docs-casa-prod/docs/source/administration/localization.md

 In Casa, the rule for displaying contents is leveraged from the [underlying framework](https://www.zkoss.org/wiki/ZK%20Developer's%20Reference/Internationalization).
 In short, the locale to use per session is picked based on the end-user browser settings.

 As an example, if the browser was configured to use U.S. English, the locale will be `en_US`.
 This means that files ending in  `_en_US.properties` will be considered first.
 Then, the country suffix is removed and thus `_en.properties` is looked up.
 Finally the non-suffixed ones are considered, that is, the default label files bundled with Casa.

+Additionally, end users can pick the language of their preference by selection a language item from the dropdown list appearing at the bottom of any Casa page.
+The list is only shown if there are two or more languages available to display.

 ## Localization in plugins